 For example c44 d e f g a b c c0- is an ascending quarter-note scale starting on middle C, followed by an octave jump down to a whole note middle C.

-Starting with version 1.2, octave numbers can be combined with one or more + or - .
+Explicit octave numbers can be combined with one or more + or -.
 In earlier versions, + or - was ignored if an octave number was specified.
-This is a slight backward incompatibility; pmxab prints a warning when it happens.
+This is a slight backward incompatibility; PMX prints a warning when it happens.